jessemonroy650/top-phonegap-mistakes/whitelist-csp-examples.md

 **THERE ARE MORE EXAMPLES COMING.
 DESCRIPTIONS WILL BE ADDED.**

+THE `CSP` SHOULD BE ON EVERY HTML PAGE, WITH FEW EXCEPTIONS.

 ```
 <!-- Good default declaration:
     * gap: is required only on iOS (when using UIWebView) and is needed for JS->native communication